kinoshitadaisuke/ncu_astroinformatics_202209/README.md

 If you are not taking the course "Astroinformatics" and are willing to download the course material, contact to me.
 (contact address: https://www.instagram.com/daisuke23888/)

+### sessions ###

+- session 01: Basic Python Programming
+- session 02: Using Useful Python Modules
+- session 03: Using NumPy
+- session 04: Using Matplotlib
+- session 05: Using SciPy

 ## Binder web page ##

 https://mybinder.org/v2/gh/kinoshitadaisuke/ncu_astroinformatics_202209/HEAD